sjolsen/nmigen-nexys/lab_notes.md

 TODO: I noticed at one point Vivado complaining about not using DSP resources to perform the multiplication.
 Might be worth checking out.

+I figured out why the curve was still so bad while I was working on the manual-brightness branch: the anode outputs have to be inverted because they're switching current through P-type transistors, and they're not inverted in the platform definition.